kua-University/classs-app/README.md

-# classs-app
+ classs-app

 ---
+NB.The branch is in MASTER

 Class Scheduling App for EiTM (EiT-M)**
-#Project Status: In Progress
+Project Status: In Progress

 This project is a Class Scheduling App developed for the EiTM (School of Computing) Department at the Ethiopian Institute of Technology-Mekelle (EiT-M).
 It automates class scheduling, ensuring conflict-free timetables for students, instructors, and department heads.